 Once your introductory interest rate ends, your APR will go to a standard variable APR rate determined by your lender.
 You can find your credit card’s standard interest rate by reviewing your credit card agreement.

-What’s the difference between 0% APR on purchases and 0% APR on balance transfers?
+The difference between 0% APR on purchases vs. balance transfers

-If your credit card only offers 0 percent APR on purchases, any balance transfers you make to the card will accrue interest.
+If your credit card only offers 0 percent APR on purchases, any balance transfers you initiate on the card will accrue interest.
 Likewise, if your credit card only offers 0 percent intro APR on balance transfers, any purchases you make on the card will accrue interest.

 Intro APR on purchases

-If you transfer a balance to a credit card that only offers zero interest on purchases, your credit card issuer will charge interest on your transferred balance at the rate indicated in your credit card agreement straight away.
+If you transfer a balance to a credit card that only offers zero interest on purchases, your credit card issuer will charge interest on your transferred balance.

 Intro APR on balance transfers